0100000101010011/app0x/READ.md

-# DatabAse
+# app0

 A SQL database manager with a snappy UI.

-NOT WORKING, THE SERVER KEEPS OVERHEATING, HAVE TO FIX THIS FIRST OR MOVE TO PC TO PROCEED

 ## Usage

-For the app to run smoothly, you'll need to connect to the database successfully.
-You can use MySQL Workbench to help with connecting to the database.
+For the app to work you'll need to connect to the database successfully.

-Turn on your network hardware if not already turned on:
+Make sure your network hardware is turned on if not already turned on:

 * QNAP storage
 * NUC server
+* Virtual machines

 Then turn on your virtual servers, in NUC vmware fire up: